Datasilk/Core/README.md

 return Inject(".myclass", injectType.replace, myHtml, myJavascript, myCss)
 ```

+> NOTE: You must first install the optional JavaScript library [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs) and use the JavaScript function `S.ajax` in order to correctly process the JSON response from a Web Service method that returns a `Datasilk.Service.Response` object

 ## Routes.cs
 Your project now includes `Routes.cs`, an empty class file in the root folder.
 Use it by mapping request path names to new instances of `Datasilk.Page` classes.
 For example:
 ```